-- d.
-VNAV Path Angle.
-The VNAV path angle must be greater than or equal to 2.75 and equal to or less than 3.77 degrees for Category A, B, and C airplanes; and greater than or equal to 2.75 and equal to or less than 3.50 degrees for Category D airplanes - e.
-Operational Restriction.
-The certificate holder must not use an MDA as a DA/DH if the requirements specified in this operations specification are not met.
-The certificate holder may use a continuous descent final approach (CDFA), but will begin the missed approach at an altitude above the MDA that will not allow the airplane to descend below the MDA. - f.
+- (4) The certificate holder may use a continuous descent final approach (CDFA) to an MDA not being used as a DA, but will begin the missed approach at an altitude above the MDA that will not allow the airplane to descend below the MDA. - f.
 Required Training.
-Flightcrews must be trained in accordance with the certificate holder's approved training program, to include VNAV procedures and the instrument procedures listed in C052. - 1.
+Flightcrews must be trained in accordance with the certificate holder's approved training program to include VNAV procedures and the IAPs listed in operations specification C052 before conducting operations authorized by this paragraph. - 1.
 Issued by the Federal Aviation Administration. - 2.
 These Operations Specifications are approved by direction of the Administrator.